-Prerequisites: 78 credits or, for students with equivalent preparation, permission of the Urban Studies Coordinator.
+Prerequisite: 78 credits or, for students with equivalent preparation, permission of the undergraduate program director.

-AK/URST 4490 3.0 (4490 6.0) Directed Reading.
+AK/URST 4490 3.0/4490 6.0 Directed Reading.
 Students will select one or two specific areas in which to do extensive reading and writing under the supervision of a faculty supervisor.
 This course may be used to develop material and ideas that will form part of a Research Paper.

-Prerequisites: 78 credits and permission of the Urban Studies Coordinator.
+Prerequisite: 78 credits and permission of the undergraduate program director.

 Note: Students must be accepted by a faculty supervisor before they can register in this course.
-The course transaction form for such courses must be submitted with a note from the supervisor stating his/her willingness to perform this task.
-Permission of the Program Coordinator is also required.
+The course transaction form for such courses must be submitted with a note from the supervisor stating his/ her willingness to perform this task.
+Permission of the undergraduate program director is also required.

 AK/URST 4500 6.0 Research Paper.
-The Research Paper is normally the last course of an honours candidate.
+The Research Paper is normally the last course of an Honours candidate.
 It is a major project carried out under the supervision of a faculty adviser.

-Prerequisites: 114 credits and permission of the Urban Studies Coordinator.
+Prerequisite: 114 credits and permission of the undergraduate program director.

 Note: Students must be accepted by a faculty supervisor before they can register in this course.
-The course transaction form for such courses must be submitted with a note from the supervisor stating his/her willingness to perform this task.
-Permission of the Program Coordinator is also required.
+The course transaction form for such courses must be submitted with a note from the supervisor stating his/ her willingness to perform this task.
+Permission of the undergraduate program director is also required.